Want your business to own compliance culture? Then you need to get your leaders involved in...

 Want to get the best manager training ever made?
 You should join Compliance Design Club!

-Focus on managers—because they're more risky.
+Focus on managers—because they're riskier.

 Second, this new document ramps up the DOJ's emphasis on ensuring that companies focus on the transactions, people, and processes that present the most serious risks.